ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-iam-role-conflict.md

 {: pre}

-This is often because the {{site.data.keyword.cloud_notm}} account already contains custom roles by the same name and with the same policies.
-This may have been caused by a separate deployment of the Cloudability deployable architecture or from the Cloudability provided terraform script.
+This error is often because the {{site.data.keyword.cloud_notm}} account contains custom roles by the same name and with the same policies.
+A separate deployment of the Cloudability deployable architecture or the Cloudability provided terraform script may have created these custom roles in the account.
 {: tsCauses}

-The recommended approach is to delete the iam custom roles [manually from the iam roles UI](/iam/roles) or by running `Destroy resources` option from within {{site.data.keyword.IBM}} Projects of the the terraform workspace.
+The recommended approach is to manually delete the iam custom roles from the [iam roles UI](/iam/roles) or by running the `Destroy resources` option within {{site.data.keyword.IBM}} Projects.
 Once destroyed, [re-run the Cloudability deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-deploy-project&interface=ui#deploy-config-copy) to re-create the custom iam roles under the current project.
 {: tsResolve}